gsoft-inc/wl-squide/docs/getting-started/default.md

 - With the power of [local modules](../reference/registration/registerLocalModules.md) and the [Runtime API](../reference/runtime/runtime-class.md), Squide addresses a long-lasting challenge at Workleap: _How can we effectively enforce the boundaries of a business subdomain in the frontend?_ Squide's modular design naturally upholds these boundaries.

-- With Squide, teams can confidently start new products with a simple **monorepo** architecture, knowing that as new members are onboarded, their development **velocity** can **scale** seamlessly by gradually migrating local modules to remote modules without refactoring the core application architecture.
+- With Squide, teams can confidently develop new products as a simple **monorepo** application, knowing that as new members are onboarded, their development **velocity** will **scale** seamlessly.
+Over time, local modules can be migrated to [remote modules](../reference/registration/registerRemoteModules.md) without the need to refactor the core application architecture.

-For both, federated and non-federated web applications, Squide offers a lightweight [API layer](/reference) combining the strengths of industry-leading third-party libraries:
+For both federated and non-federated web applications, Squide's **modular architecture** and lightweight [API layer](/reference) provide a significant upside, combining the strengths of industry-leading third-party libraries:

 ### Module Federation